Empress Dowager Cixi: Birth

 Xingzhen of the Yehe Nara clan was born on the tenth day of the tenth lunar month in the 15th year of the Daoguang Emperor's reign (29 November 1835).
 Her father was Huizheng (惠征), a member of the Bordered Blue Banner who held the title of a third class duke (三等公).
 Palace archives show that Huizheng was working in Beijing during the year of Xingzhen's birth, an indication that she was born in Beijing.
 The file records the location of her childhood home: Pichai Hutong, Xisipailou, Beijing (西四牌樓劈柴胡同).
 Lady Yehe Nara had a sister named Wanzhen and a brother named Guixiang.

 Xianfeng era

 Consort Dowager Kangci, foster mother of the Xianfeng Emperor.
 She hosted the selection of Xianfeng's consorts in 1851, in which Lady Yehe Nara participated as a potential candidate.

-In 1851, Lady Yehe Nara participated in the selection of wives for the Xianfeng Emperor alongside 60 other candidates.
-Lady Yehe Nara was one of the few candidates chosen to stay.
-Among the other chosen candidates were Noble Lady Li of the Tatara clan (who became Consort Li, eventually Imperial Noble Consort Zhuangjing) and Concubine Zhen of the Niohuru clan (who became empress consort, eventually Empress Dowager Ci'an).
+In 1851, Lady Yehe Nara participated in the selection of wives for the Xianfeng Emperor alongside 60 other candidates, and the emperor's step-mother, Consort Dowager Kangci, chose her as one of the concubines.
+Among the other chosen candidates were Noble Lady Li of the Tatara clan (later Imperial Noble Consort Zhuangjing) and Concubine Zhen of the Niohuru clan (later Empress Dowager Ci'an).
 On 26 June 1852, Lady Yehe Nara left her widowed mother's residence at Xilahutong and entered the Forbidden City and was placed in the sixth rank of consorts, styled "Noble Lady Lan".